 Botox works within a few days but can take as long as 14-21 days for the full paralysing effects to show through.
 Botox anti-wrinkle injections are not permanent, so we recommend repeat treatments at 3-6 monthly intervals to maintain the effects.

-Thousands of these treatments are performed every year, with astonishing results – noticeable from 2-14 days afterwards and lasting several months.
+Thousands of these treatments are performed every year – noticeable from 2-14 days afterwards and lasting several months.
 To complement the lasting results of the treatment, we recommend the use of SPF30 sun protection cream, available at all pharmacists.

 Are there side effects of Botox?